StackVista/stackstate-docs/stackpacks/integrations/scom.md

 ## Overview

 The SCOM StackPack is used to create a near real time synchronisation with your SCOM instance.
+The SCOM integration can be configured to run with an API connection or using PowerShell scripts (BETA).

 ![Data flow](/.gitbook/assets/stackpack-scom_2.png)